Comprop Summer School

 We welcome researchers from across the social and empirical work of qualitative, comparative, theoretical, and computational nature.
 This will be an opportunity to engage across fields and strengthen relationships and research through participation, collaboration, and troubleshooting.

-The workshop will include a mix of substantive lectures, tool demonstrations, and collective problem solving around the latest research on political polarization, mis- and disinformation, and deliberative democracy.
+The workshop will include a mix of substantive lectures, tool demonstrations, and collective problem solving around the latest research on political polarisation, mis- and disinformation, and deliberative democracy.
 All participants are expected to be actively engaged throughout the event, and there will be multiple informal and social events together.

 We are hoping to reschedule the event for later in 2020 and it will take place at Egrove Park, Said Business School, University of Oxford.
 It will run roughly from 9 a.m. to 6 p.m. each day.